-This interview is a view of Tidanâ€™s rise to success, his adaptation to the West Coast, and dealing with the COVID-19 lockdown.
+This interview views Tidanâ€™s rise to success, his adaptation to the West Coast, and dealing with COVID-19 lockdowns.

 The eccentric Salvador Dali inked in black and grey.

-How did the invitation come about to be part of Franco Vescoviâ€™s Vatican Studios in Southern California?
+How did the invitation come about to be part of Franco Vescoviâ€™s Vatican Studios?